 Life's too short to watch a movie that reminds you of some shitbag who is accused of molesting his adopted daughter.
 Especially if you've already seen all of his "good" films.
 Instead of rewatching "Annie Hall" for the 5th time and lamenting that you can't enjoy it anymore because Allen is a creep, just don't watch it.
 Seek out a dope film created by someone with a point of view you relate to and respect.
 There are better things out there made by artists who haven't abused women and you owe it to yourself to spend your time seeking them out and doing what you can to elevate them.
 Can you imagine dying without ever having seen "Vagabond" by Agnes Varda but having watched "Manhattan" three times?
 In my mind, there's nothing worse.

-So how do I reckon with the art of monstrous men?
+So, how do I reckon with the art of monstrous men?
 I tell it to fuck off.
-I don't deny that it may have influenced me, but I attempt to cleanse its stamp with a healthy dose of Lynne Ramsay, Dee Rees, Naomi Kawase, Lucrecia Martel, and all of the female directors that have been ignored by the mainstream media since the beginning of film's history.
+I don't deny that it may have influenced me, but I attempt to cleanse its stamp with a healthy dose of Lynne Ramsay, Dee Rees, Naomi Kawase, Lucrecia Martel, and all of the female filmmakers that have been ignored by the mainstream media since the medium's inception.
 I'm no longer interested in dissecting the way that male directors treat female characters.
 That's been done enough and there will always be critics out there to do it.
 Instead, I want to focus on women - as creators, artists, innovators, and glass ceiling breakers.

-Earlier this weekend, I was talking to my friend Ali Lynch, owner of the impossibly cool company Sparkle Lick, and she described #MeToo as the "ya'll can't hide" movement, which I think is brilliant.
+Earlier this weekend, my friend Ali Lynch, owner of Sparkle Lick, described #MeToo as the "ya'll can't hide" movement, which I think is brilliant.
 In 2018, I'm done making apologies for great artists who are shitty people.
 Ya'll can't hide behind your achievements and critical acclaim anymore, creepy men.
 There are no more free passes.
-I WANT TO SEE YOU ALL TOPPLE AND I WON'T REST UNTIL IT HAPPENS 👊🏿👊🏾👊🏽👊🏼👊🏻👊.
+I WANT TO SEE YOU ALL TOPPLE AND I WON'T REST UNTIL IT HAPPENS 👊🏿👊🏾👊🏽👊🏼👊🏻👊